The Paleo Guide

 Adding healthy fat to each meal is the best way to eat more fat.
 Treat fat like a side dish the same way you treat your veggies.

 - Melted pastured butter

-- Nut/Seed butters - Be careful with these though as they are high in omega-6s
+- Nut/Seed kinds of butter - Be careful with these, as they are high in omega-6s

 - Olive oil